This Lights Festival is the American version of the traditional lights festivals in Asia. Nonetheless still beautiful.

 Also, the materials used in the production of the lanterns are environmentally friendly, sustainable and nonflammable.
 Another reason why only the lanterns they provide are allowed.

 And indeed, that’s what I found out when the flame touched my husband’s balloon.
-After launching my sky lantern I started doing a live broadcast on Periscope (I didn’t mention anything on the video, but you can see when the camera starts going all over).
+After launching my sky lantern I started a live broadcast on Periscope (I didn’t mention anything on the video, but you can see when the camera starts going all over).
 While trying to do two things at once, the soft material touched the flame for a few seconds.
 It got dark, but didn’t burn.

 Nevertheless, if all safety measures were not in place I’m sure they would not receive permits to organize so many events throughout the United States.